 Its value is determined by device capabilities.

-This attribute, when true for an AP implementation, indicates that the AP is capable of receiving non-OFDMA UL MU-MIMO in an EHT TB PPDU of band- width equal to any one of 20, 40 or 80 MHz.
+In an AP, this attribute, when true, indicates that the AP is capable of receiving non-OFDMA UL MU-MIMO in an EHT TB PPDU of band- width equal to any one of 20, 40 or 80 MHz.

-This attribute, when true for a non-AP STA implementation, indicates that the non-AP STA is capable of transmitting non-OFDMA UL MU-MIMO in an EHT TB PPDU of bandwidth equal to any one of 20, 40 or 80 MHz.
+Reserved for a non-AP STA.

 This capability is disabled otherwise."
 DEFVAL { false }